dortania/OpenCore-Post-Install/cosmetic/gui.md

 * NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82:
   * `StartupMute | Data | 0x00`
     * Mute startup chime sound in firmware audio support; 00 is unmuted, missing variable or any other value means muted
-  * `SystemAudioVolumeDB | Data | 0xE2`
-    * Current system audio volume level in decibels (dB), the value represents the audio offset (gain if positive, attenuation if negative) in dB relative to the amplifier reference value of 0 dB

 **Setting up UEFI -> Audio:**